What to Do With Computers During Bad Weather

 Keep equipment off floor

-If you are in an area that is prone to flooding, or a hurricane or torrential rain storm are headed your way, move your computers and other devices off of the floor to protect them from any damage from flooding.
-Water damage on computers can be severe, and simply moving your computer from underneath your desk to on top of your desk can be the difference between having to buy a new computer or not.
+If you are in an area that is prone to flooding, or a hurricane or torrential rain storm is headed your way, move your computers and other devices off of the floor to protect them from any damage from flooding.
+Water damage to technical equipment can be severe, and simply moving your equipment from underneath your desk to on top of your desk can be the difference between having to buy a new computer or not.